Sierra-Alpha/desert/readme.md

  - The [GNU
  emacs](https://www.gnu.org/software/emacs/)/[spacemacs](https://www.spacemacs.org/)
- setup as mentioned above, an [xterm](https://invisible-island.net/xterm/) terminal, but you could add a browser such as firefox to complete the environment
+ setup as mentioned above, an [xterm](https://invisible-island.net/xterm/) terminal, but you could add a browser such as Firefox to complete the environment
  - There is no window manager, but it uses [alttab](https://github.com/sagb/alttab) for switching between windows
  - [GNU Stow](https://www.gnu.org/software/stow/) to help keep track of dotfiles